lukasvermeer/lukasvermeer.github.io/_posts/2023-04-04-avoiding-interaction-effects-in-online-experimentation.markdown

 **When We Recommend This Approach:** When teams cannot agree on optimal sequencing, and it is unlikely that experiments from different lanes will eventually be rolled out to all users.

-## The Factorial Strategy: Combining Treatments Into a Single Experiment
+## The Combined Strategy: Combining Treatments Into a Single Experiment

 Rather than isolating experiments in separate lanes, we could also isolate changes in separate variations.
 Instead of setting up two experiments (control vs. treatment_1 and control vs. treatment_2), we could set up one A/B/C experiment (control vs. treatment_1 vs. treatment_2 and optionally treatment_3, which combines elements from treatment_1 and treatment_2).